The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models: Introduction

-We hope to lower the entry barriers and generate more interest in this exciting research field.
-In particular: \begin{itemize} \item We introduce the \emph{\DatasetName} \footnote{Available at https://github.com/klarna/product-page-dataset under the CC BY-NC-SA license.}, which consists of $51,701$ manually labeled product pages from $8,175$ different e-commerce websites.
-This dataset is suitable for element nomination and representation learning.
-We have also created a complementary dataset with the corresponding screenshots of these web pages for future CV applications, which are outside the scope of this paper.
+To summarize, our aim is to lower the entry barriers in this exciting field through the following contributions:

+\begin{itemize} \item[1.]
+We introduce the \emph{\DatasetName} \footnote{Available at https://github.com/klarna/product-page-dataset under the CC BY-NC-SA license.}, which consists of $51,701$ manually labeled product pages from $8,175$ e-commerce websites.
+Suitable for tasks such as element nomination, evaluation of LLMs, or fine-tuning of foundation models.
+We have also created a complementary dataset with the corresponding screenshots of the webpages for future CV applications.
-\item Usually, in element nomination tasks for the web, one would train a model to classify elements and then evaluate the model based on its nomination performance.
-We call this approach the \emph{Basic Nomination Training Procedure}.
-We propose the \emph{Challenge Nomination Training Procedure} (\TrainingName), a novel training method that steers the classification objective towards the nomination objective.
-We show that \TrainingName\ improves the nomination accuracy by around 5 percentage points for our best model.

-\item We adapt and apply six algorithms from three of the most popular families of graph neural networks (GNNs) to a web element nomination task, namely recurrent GNNs (Tree Long Short-Term Memory networks), convolutional GNNs (GCNs) and attention based GNNs.
-We also investigate the performance of state-of-the-art baselines for learning representations of DOM trees.
-In particular, we introduce a simple 2-layer GCN, which we refer to as \emph{GCN-Mean}, which outperforms the \emph{second-best} model by $9.2$ percentage points measured in average nomination accuracy.
+\item[2.]
+We adapt and apply six algorithms from three of the most popular families of GNNs to a web element nomination task, namely recurrent GNNs (Tree Long Short-Term Memory networks), convolutional GNNs (GCNs) and attention based GNNs.
+We also investigate the performance of SOTA baselines for element nomination.
+In particular, we identify that \emph{GCN-Mean}, a simple 2-layer GCN, outperforms the \emph{second-best} model by a impressive margin of $9.2$ percentage points measured in average nomination accuracy.

-\item We also measure the impact on the nomination accuracy of the text present on the page.
-We show that models that use text achieve, on average, higher nomination accuracy.
-Interestingly, we also show that there are tasks where accuracy decreases when text is added as a feature.
+\item[3.]
+We explore a post-training nomination refinement step using an LLM.
+Specifically, we use a trained 2-layer GCN-Mean algorithm to filter out all elements except the top ten for each class on every webpage in the test set.
+We then use GPT-4 to perform the final nomination based on the local HTML content of these filtered elements.
+We show that this refinement step substantially enhances nomination accuracy across all explored nomination tasks, resulting in an average increase of $16.82$ percentage points.

+\item[4.]
+Typically, in element nomination, one would train a model to classify elements and then evaluate the model based on its nomination performance.
+We refer to this approach as the \emph{Basic Nomination Training Procedure}.
+We introduce the \emph{Challenge Nomination Training Procedure} (\TrainingName), a novel training method that steers the classification objective towards the nomination objective.
+Our results demonstrate that \TrainingName\ substantially improves nomination accuracy by approximately 5 percentage points for our best model.

+\item[5.]
+We assess the impact that the text on the pages has on nomination accuracy by utilizing a \emph{language model} to embed the text and integrate it as a feature.
+Our findings demonstrate that this considerably improves performance in specific nomination tasks, such as when identifying the Buy Button.

 \end{itemize}